Radon Testing: It’s Someone Else’s Problem, Not Mine. Right?

 As you can see from the map above the Tier 1 areas are nearly in every part of the state.
 From northern Sussex County to southern Cumberland County, high radon readings are possible in many areas.
 One thing you might notice is the sandy soils of the areas along the shore and the Pine Barrens are the lowest areas.
 As written about in other articles, these sandy soil areas don’t have a lot of the bedrock with uranium as some of the other areas.
 Northern Jersey has granite and shale that are ripe for the presence of Uranium 238 which is at the beginning of the radioactive decay process that results in Radon-222.
 The N.J.A.C. specifically mentions counties and towns that are Tier 1 areas so if you can’t quite figure out if you live in a red area or a green one, this list should help.

-Radon is a serious health issue but it can be minimized.
+Radon is a serious health issue, but it can be minimized.
 You need to test now and then every 6 months.
-Likely, it cannot be 100%eliminated.
+Likely, it cannot be 100% eliminated but mitigation can usually get the radon levels very low.
 It’s naturally occurring and exists in nature.
 It’s not man-made nor can we stop it from existing.
 We can, however, minimize its pathways into our homes and help ensure a healthy and safe environment.
 It is better to know than to hope.